 Richard Gallo, MD, PhD

-Richard L. Gallo, MD, PhD, is Professor of Medicine and Pediatrics, and Chief of the Division of Dermatology at the University of California, San Diego.
+Richard L. Gallo, MD, PhD, is Professor of Medicine and Pediatrics, and Interim Chair for the Department of Dermatology at the University of California, San Diego.
 His research focuses on the role of the innate immune system in skin health and disease, focusing on antimicrobial peptides and aspects of the basic functions of the skin immune system.

 He has contributed several landmark observations to the field of Dermatology including the first description of an antimicrobial peptide in mammalian skin, the first demonstration that mammals depend on antimicrobial peptides for defense against infection, and the first association of a human diseases (atopic eczema and Rosacea) with a defect in antimicrobial peptide production.
 His work has been seen in some of the most prestigious scientific and medical journals and is well supported by grants from the NIH, the Veterans Administration, and private foundations.